tisanelabs/tisanedocs/lamp_api.md

 #### Lexeme

 A lexeme is a word with all its inflected forms.
-The inflected forms may be actual entities in the database or generated dynamically based on the grammar rules.
-A lexeme may be linked to one or more families.
+The inflected forms may be actual records in the database or generated dynamically based on the grammar rules.
+A lexeme is usually linked to one or more families.
+(Lexemes not linked to families are ignored in runtime.)

 #### Commonsense Cue